Table of Contents

 The other interesting twist is the difference in colors that cut pile and loop pile can have individually.

 Types Of Low Pile Carpet

-Within the cut pattern pile carpets, there are about five low pile carpet types.
+Within the cut pattern pile carpets, there are about five carpet pile types.
 They are:

 How Long Are Carpet Strands In Cut Pile Carpets?